After using GoDaddy for years, it became too expensive. So we started looking for a GoDaddy alternative. And we found a

 - Terrible or non-existent search results (you pay extra for “search visibility”)

 - Hacked documents that were supposed to be private!
-Their “website builder” is insecure but they don’t warn you.
+Their “website builder” is insecure but they don’t tell you that when you sign up.
+And then you know only when it’s too late.

 - Fake traffic reports that show you are getting 5,000 visitors a month when actually you are getting 20 visitors.

 Two weeks after switching from GoDaddy we started SHOWING UP IN SEARCH RESULTS.

 We’re not doing anything differently than while we were with GoDaddy.
 But now we literally have 275 new searches from Google this week.
 All because we switched.
-Now we have control.
+Now we have control over our website.